dvlahek/Hybrid-Detector/README.md

 > Important: the **Synthetic zeta-zero test function** is a controlled toy example with zeta-zero ordinates built in as exact zeros.
 It is **not** the true Riemann \(\Xi\) function or a high-precision Hardy \(Z\) implementation.

-## Live demo on GitHub Pages

-This repository is ready for GitHub Pages.
-After pushing it to GitHub:

-1. Open the repository on GitHub.
-2. Go to **Settings → Pages**.
-3. Under **Build and deployment**, choose **GitHub Actions** as the source.
-4. Push to the `main` branch.
-5. The workflow in `.github/workflows/pages.yml` will publish the static site.

 The site will be available at: